PancakeBunny-finance/Bunny/docs/bunnytoken.rst

     2) 0.5% withdrawal fee if withdrawal happens within 72 hours of deposit

     For further clarification the 30% performance fee is collected and given to the BUNNY stakers.
-For every 1 bnb earned through performance fees, 10 BUNNY is minted and given to respective users.
+For every 1 BNB earned through performance fees, 10 BUNNY is minted and given to respective users.
 So long as the price of  BUNNY stays above 1BNB/10, users are actually earning money through this performance fee system.
 All of these fees will ultimately go towards staking BUNNY, thereby ensuring the sustainability and longevity of our project and benefitting BUNNY supporters/holders.

 - Click on the following spreadsheet link to understand the detailed tokenomics breakdown. http://bit.ly/bunny_tokenomics